ahmadzakiakmal/ahmadzakiakmal.github.io/_posts/2024-08-19-Lembaran Bayan.md

 One of the major successes was the creation of a **web application** for **Kecamatan Bayan**, which has significantly enhanced the visibility of both Desa Bayan and Desa Senaru.
 The website serves as an effective promotional platform, showcasing the **tourism potential**, **cultural richness**, and **local activities** of the two villages to a broader audience.
 By increasing awareness, the website aims to attract more tourists and support the local economy.

-The website can be accessed via the following link: [Lembaran Bayan Website](https://website-bayan.vercel.app).

 ![](/assets/images/Bayan1.png)

 ![](/assets/images/Bayan2.png)